 - The Confidential Financial Statement Form for international applicants only

 - Writing samples that demonstrate aptitude for scholarly writing

 Please retain a copy of your application for your records.
 Once submitted, application materials (which includes the public health application and statement of objectives, letters of recommendation, transcripts, and test scores) are not released except for the purpose of admission and cannot be returned or photocopied for the applicant.

 Selection and Notification

-Completed applications are reviewed by the department faculty.
+Completed applications are reviewed by the public health faculty.
 An admission decision is generally reached through comparison of the relative merits of all applicants and the availability of faculty to guide the student in his/her area of interest.
 Selection is made without regard to the applicant’s age, sex, race, creed or national origin.